seethroughdev/adamin-mock-seed/README.md

         bower install

+4. Install Neat if you don't have it already

+        gem install neat

-4. Open Codekit / Add the folder
+5. Open Codekit / Add the folder